 Is Hydrolyzed Keratin Good For Curly Hair?

 Yes.
 This is because curly and kinky hair is porous and brittle and has a weak hair structure.
-Hydrolyzed keratin can easily penetrate curly hair and improve its protein content to strengthen the strands and enhance the hair structure.
+Hydrolyzed keratin can easily penetrate curly hair and improve its protein content to enhance hair strength and structure.
 It may help enhance curl definition, so it is often suggested to be used in DIY hair masks and products.

 Curly hair is more prone to damage and dryness, and hydrolyzed keratin can help minimize these issues.
 Research shows that it makes curly hair more manageable and frizz-free (6).
 It also improves hair color and shine.